Frequently Asked Questions About 3PAR

-Q: Can sporter shooters wear ACU pants and or combat boots?
+Q: Can sporter competitors wear ACU pants and or combat boots?

 A: Pockets or double layers of material are not permitted on shirts, sweatshirts or trousers in any of the normal rifle or position contact areas.
 So if the pants have a double layer on the knee, they are not permitted.
 All types of high top boots, including military issue boots are prohibited.
 Shoes must be normal, low-cut, street-type or light athletic shoes (Rules 4.3.1 and 4.3.2).

 A: Some manufacturers have listed an expiration date (usually 10 years from manufacturing) for air rifle cylinders.
 There is no rule against the use of expired cylinders in 3PAR competitions.
 Competitions fired under other rulebooks may prohibit expired cylinders from competitions (such as USA Shooting sanctioned competitions).
 Be sure to check the match program and rulebook governing each competition.